Tromsø Airport: Operational history

 Petroleum prospecting in the Barents Sea commenced in 1980 and Tromsø was chosen as the helicopter base for this activity.
 Helikopter Service built a hangar and base at Langnes.
 They operated until 1984, when Lufttransport took over the operations and moved it to Andøya.

 SAS Commuter was established in 1988.
 SAS then reorganized its routes, so that the Oslo flights terminated at Tromsø instead of continuing onwards to Finnmark.
 Meanwhile, more regional services in Finnmark were geared towards Alta Airport and the services from Tromsø to the primary airports in Finnmark were taken over by SAS Commuter using the Fokker 50.
 Patronage at the airport grew steadily until 1985, when it had 794,480 passengers.
 Then the pax remained steady until 1992.
 It then rose quickly for four years, hitting 1,413,610 in 1996.
 Since the ridership has remained steady.

 Busy Bee went bankrupt in 1992 and Norwegian Air Shuttle took over Braathens SAFE's regional routes.
 Braathens SAFE and Aeroflot introduced flights to Murmansk Airport in Russia from 1993, and same year SAS started flights to London.
 The domestic aviation market was deregulated on 1 April 1994.
 This led Braathens to establish two direct flights per day to Oslo, for the first time competing with SAS on the same route out of Tromsø.
 Meanwhile, SAS Commuter started services to Bodø and Trondheim.

-The Banana was becoming too small and the CAA initiated a major upgrade program to the airport.
+The "banana" terminal was becoming too small and the CAA initiated a major upgrade program to the airport.
 The runway was extended 240 m in 1995 and the following year a new control tower opened.
 The new terminal building opened on 31 October 1997.
 It included three jetbridges and was to be used for jet services.
 The old terminal was used for regional and international services.
 An operations building was opened in 1999, completing the renovation.

 SAS bought Braathens in 2002 and became SAS Braathens in 2004.
 Norwegian reorganized itself as a low-cost carrier.
 With its new launch on 1 September 2002, it opened a Tromsø to Oslo service with a Boeing 737-300.
 In December 2007 it launched a weekly service to London Stansted Airport.
 Nextjet started a triangular route between Tromsø, Luleå and Oulu on 12 January 2015.